cdapio/cdap/cdap-docs/developers-manual/source/getting-started/local-sandbox/docker.rst

     $ docker run -it -p 11015:11015 -p 11011:11011 --name cdap-local-sandbox caskdata/cdap-local-sandbox cdap sandbox start

-- Starting the Standalone CDAP, in the foreground, with ports forwarded, and with debugging enabled:
+- Starting the CDAP Local Sandbox, in the foreground, with ports forwarded, and with debugging enabled:

   .. tabbed-parsed-literal::
     :tabs: "Linux or Mac OS X",Windows